tung/ruggrogue/book/field-of-view.md

 ## The Shadow Casting Algorithm

-In order to make sense of the code in RuggRogue that calculates fields of view we'll first need to understand how shadow casting works on an algorithmic level.
+In order to make sense of the code in RuggRogue that calculates fields of view, we'll first need to understand how shadow casting works on an algorithmic level.
 There are two broad approaches to implementing shadow casting: recursive and iterative.
 The recursive approach solves the shadow casting problem by repeatedly breaking it down into smaller sub-problems, tracking visible areas as arguments fed into successive function calls.
 The iterative approach loops over tiles while tracking visible areas explicitly in data structures.